schungx/Dojo-TypeScript/Manual.md

 III.
 TypeScript setup
 ---------------------

-You MUST be using TypeScript version 0.9.5 or higher (with generics support).
+You MUST be using TypeScript version 1.5 or higher (with generics support and union type support).

 When using the command line compiler, use the `--module amd` flag since Dojo works with AMD-style modules.

 Your TypeScript environment must be setup to compile using AMD-style modules.
-In Visual Studio with Web Essentials, you *used* to be able to set `Use the AMD module` to true under Web Essentials-TypeScript.
+In Visual Studio, you can set this within the project settings.

-New versions of Web Essentials no longer support TypeScript, and you must now find the settings under Tools-Options-Text Editor-TypeScript.
-There does not appear to be a place to change the module style (defaulted to AMD if you use the built-in TypeScript HTML Application project template), nor the JavaScript version to be emitted (defaulted to ES5 if you use the built-in template).
-You must exit Visual Studio and manually edit the project file if these settings are incorrect.
-For example, you might want to target ES3 instead of ES5 and so must edit the project file for TypeScript to emit ES3 JavaScript.

-Visual Studio 2013 appears to have much better built-in support of TypeScript, including a `TypeScript` page in the main project configuration window.

 IV.
 Using Dojo modules